fwupd/fwupd-efi/README.md

 This repository contains the source used for the fwupd project to generate a UEFI binary for installing updates using the `UpdateCapsule` runtime service.

-It was originally imported from the combined fwupd project, and is now maintained separately to allow fwupd userspace releases and fwupd-efi UEFI executable releases to follow a different candence.
+It was originally imported from the combined fwupd project, and is now maintained separately to allow fwupd userspace releases and fwupd-efi UEFI executable releases to follow a different cadence.

 ## Compatibility